-BCHA is an organisation committed to do all it can to provide as much support and services as it can during the COVID-19 outbreak.
+BCHA is an organisation committed to do all it can to provide as much support and services as it can after the COVID-19 outbreak.

 As a charitable homelessness and social housing organisation we recognise the many challenges this presents.

 We will be working hard to provide services and support, in line with government and NHS guidance and will adapt to the situation as it changes in the coming weeks and months.

 BCHA has undertaken an overarching risk assessment of its activities to ensure staff and customers are kept as safe as possible during the pandemic.
 This risk assessment sets out safe working practices for our staff based on government guidelines.
 Staff may access the risk assessment on our internal sharepoint system

 The advice for anyone in any setting is to follow these main guidelines